-Securing artificial airway Peak flow measurement
+Securing artificial airway

 All competencies will be documented in DataArc by the clinical instructor/preceptor evaluating the student.
 The student is not considered proficient in a lab competency until a satisfactory rating has been achieved.
 The student will be evaluated as: